NethServer/docs/administrator-manual/en/migration.rst

 If called with ``-m`` option, ``rsync-migrate`` will execute a final synchronization and upgrade the target machine.

-Before executing the final migration, install all packages that cover the same features of the source.
+**Before executing the final migration**, install all packages that cover the same features of the source.

 Example: ::